Salt Lake Stadium: Renovation

-Two full-sized practice grounds with perforations on the surface for underground drainage and eight floodlight towers have come up at the Hyatt end of the stadium, as recommended by FIFA.
-The same imported Riviera Bermuda grass used on the main turf will cover the practice grounds.
-The drainage network has been designed to ensure that the surface never becomes slushy.
+Two full-sized practice grounds and eight floodlight towers have come up at the Hyatt end of the stadium, as recommended by FIFA.
 The referees rooms have been built alongside the practice grounds.

-The number of gates to the stadium has been increased from seven to nine.
-Some of the existing gates has been widened too, as are the approaches that connect the entrances and exits to the ring road.
-Each link road is 21 meters wide.
-The surroundings has been beautified by the forest department.
+The number of gates to the stadium has been increased to nine.
+Some of the existing gates has been widened, as were the paths connecting the ring road.

-To the left of the lobby, rooms have been constructed for referees and ball boys.

 Location

 The stadium is located in the satellite township of Salt Lake in North 24 Parganas and it also lies beside the Eastern Metropolitan Bypass which makes it easily accessible by road.